untapped-energy/data/contributed-data/4_health_safety/README.md

 2018 UED H&S WCB claims.csv contains statistical data on injury claims from Workers Compensation Board for the last 5 years.
 Consult 2018 UED H&S WCB claims - Metadata.xlsx for explanation of the columns headers.
 ### US Government Data Sources ###
 2014 NIOSH O&G Worker Fatalities.pdf is a detailed combiled report (not raw data) providing statistics and decriptionary accounts of fatalities that occurred in 2014 in the Oil and Gas industry in the US.
 NIOSH stands for National Institute for Occupational Health and Safety
+### Research and Other Investigations
+Turnkey System for Police Services Investigating Workplace SIF Inci...pdf is a summary report of the research and investigation into serious workplace injury and fatality incidents - a system developed for the Calgary Police department.
+This report puts a bit of a different perspective on work place incidents and what could affect a reduction in them.